hicksj4/hicksj4/essays/finalproject.md

 Landing Page:

-- Introduction to ArtShare with a call-to-action to sign up or log in.
+- Introduction to ArtShare with photo, Header with Login and Footer.

 User Home Page (Feed):